Eastern water skink fact sheet – bunburra | Field of Mars EEC

 What do eastern water skinks eat?

-By feeding on insects and other small animals, eastern water skinks play an important role in local food webs.
+These skinks are active hunters that search through leaf litter, creek edges and vegetation for prey.
+By feeding on insects and other small animals, eastern water skinks help control populations of invertebrates and play an important role in local food webs.

-What adaptations do eastern water skinks have to their environment?
+What adaptations do eastern water skinks have to help them survive?

 Related fact sheets